Minimum deviation

 In a prism, the angle of deviation (δ) decreases with increase in the angle of incidence (i) up to a particular angle.
-This angle of incidence where the angle of deviation in a prism is minimum is called the minimum deviation position of the prism and that very deviation angle is known as the minimum angle of deviation (denoted by δ_{min}, D_{λ}, or D_{m}).
+This angle of incidence, where the angle of deviation in a prism is minimum, is called the minimum deviation position of the prism, and that very deviation angle is known as the minimum angle of deviation (denoted by δ_{min}, D_{λ}, or D_{m}).

 Light is deflected as it enters a material with refractive index > 1.

 A ray of light is deflected twice in a prism.
 The sum of these deflections is the deviation angle.

 When the entrance and exit angles are equal, the deviation angle of a ray passing through a prism will be minimal.

-The angle of minimum deviation is related with the refractive index as:
+The angle of minimum deviation is related to the refractive index as: